-

 • Replacing single-glazed windows with double glazing

-• Insulating your hot water cylinder with a low-cost cylinder jacket
+• Insulating your hot water cylinder with a cylinder jacket

 • Replacing traditional or halogen light bulbs with energy-efficient LEDs